KateRasheed/Excel.projects/README.md

 # Overview
-I undertook a comprehensive data analysis and visualization project using Microsoft Excel, showcasing my proficiency in leveraging spreadsheet tools for insightful decision-making.
+This project shows a comprehensive data analysis and visualization using Microsoft Excel to generate insights and make informed decisions.

 # Objective
 The primary goal was to analyze and visualize complex datasets, providing actionable insights to enhance business strategies.